 “Career exploration is a tool for defining your next step in a world of many existing next steps.”

 Kate understands that for undergraduate students, career exploration can be an unfamiliar concept.

 “All the way up until college, your next step has probably been defined for you,” Kate explains.
-“As an alum we work with has put so well: from kindergarten you go to first grade, then to second and so on and so forth until you reach college.
-But as students approach the end of their college years, suddenly there’s not necessarily a defined next step.”
+“From kindergarten you go to first grade, then to second, and so on and so forth until you reach college.
+But, as students approach the end of their college years, suddenly there’s not necessarily a defined next step.”

 Kate identifies this as the time where career exploration becomes essential in students’ lives.

 “Career exploration is a tool for defining your next step in a world of many existing next steps,” Kate emphasizes.
 “Even really early on in your career exploration journey, it's important to reflect on what you already know about yourself: likes, values, strengths—all of these things are pieces of data that can inform the work that you might want to do in the long run.”

 Career exploration is not a one-time event: it is an ongoing process that requires self-reflection on your collective experiences, such as extra curricular activities, in-the-field experiences, your LSA courses, passion projects, networking, and your LSA degree.

 Kate concludes the workshop introduction, telling students, “let’s talk about this as a process.”
 Then, she dives in.